GE beats diminished profit expectations, trims cash flow target

 A decade and a half ago, GE was the world’s most valuable public company.
 But the 126-year-old company foundered in several industrial markets in recent years, and its move into financial services steered it into the eye of the global financial storm in 2008.

-Last month, Chief Executive John Flannery announced a long-awaited breakup plan that will see it spin off healthcare and sell its 62.5 percent stake in Baker Hughes over the next three years.
+Last month, Chief Executive John Flannery announced a long-awaited breakup plan that will see it spin off healthcare and sell its 62.5-percent stake in Baker Hughes over the next three years.

 GE was removed from the Dow Jones Industrial Average in June, ending more than a century on the blue-chip index.